 10. My car.
 Now, let’s be very clear: I don’t knit while driving.
 I do, however, knit whenever I’m in the car and I’m not driving.
 That could be when I’m parked at school waiting for my kid to get out.
 It could be when I’m the passenger on a long road trip.
 It could be when I’m sitting in my car warming up after a morning spent in a building with the AC cranked too high (just me?).

 Bonus: My high school reunion.
-This isn’t exactly a place where I find myself on a regular basis, but my 20th high school reunion happened earlier this year, and yep, I brought my knitting.
+This isn’t exactly a place where I find myself on a regular basis, but my 20th high school reunion happened in 2023, and yep, I brought my knitting.
 I knew I’d be sitting and chatting for several hours, and I figured my hands would feel better with some yarn in them.
 I was right.

 A lot of people have this idea of knitting as something you can only do while sitting quietly at home on a cold evening.
 The reality couldn’t be further from that, and in fact, lots of knitters find time for their craft in the small gaps throughout their days.
 I love to stitch in short bursts and at odd times, and five minutes of work here and there can really add up.